alexpeattie/alexpeattie.com/src/blog/2025-02-15-testing-kamal-locally-with-multipass.md

 multipass launch --name kamal-vm --disk 10G --memory 4G
 ```

 In can take a while for this command to complete the first time you run it, as Multipass needs to download the relevant Ubuntu image.
 Subsequent runs will be much faster.
-Once the VM is ready, confirm it's running, with `multipass ls` or `multipass info kamal-vm`:
+Once the VM is ready, confirm it's up and running, with `multipass ls` or `multipass info kamal-vm`:

 ```bash
 > multipass ls